Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Prerequisites

-\revision{ In order to take into account the practically-relevant case of imperfect CSI at the BS, we assume that the FD channel matrices $\bHfreq$, $\omega=0,\ldots,W-1$, are obtained from the TD matrices~$\bHtime\in\complexset^{B\times U}$, $\ell=0,\ldots,W-1$, via the discrete Fourier transform~\cite{bolcskei2002capacity} as follows:\footnote{Although one could extract refined channel estimates $\bHfreq$ by exploiting the fact that only the first $L$ taps of $\bHfreq$ are active in the TD, we do not further pursue this direction.
+\revision{ In order to take into account the practically-relevant case of imperfect CSI at the BS, we assume that the FD channel matrices $\bHfreq$, $\omega=0,\ldots,W-1$, are obtained from the TD matrices~$\bHtime\in\complexset^{B\times U}$, $\ell=0,\ldots,W-1$, via the discrete Fourier transform~\cite{BGP2002} as follows:\footnote{One could improve the channel estimates $\bHfreq$ by exploiting the fact that only the first $L$ taps of $\bHfreq$ are active in the TD.
 An analysis of such channel estimation algorithms is left for future work.}

 where the matrix $\bE_\omega\in\complexset^{B\times U}$ models channel estimation error on subcarrier $\omega$ and the parameter $\sigma\in\reals^+$ determines the intensity of channel-estimation errors; $\sigma=0$ corresponds to the case for perfect CSI.
 We assume that the entries of the matrix~$\bE_\omega$ are i.i.d.\ (across entries and subcarriers) circularly-symmetric complex Gaussian with unit variance. } Equation \fref{eq:channel_imperfect_CSI} relies on the assumption that at most $L\leq W$ of the first channel taps are non-zero (or dominant) and the remaining ones are zero (or insignificant), i.e., $\bHtime=\bZero_{B\times U}$ for $\ell=L,\ldots,W-1$.
 In practical OFDM and SC-FDMA systems, the maximum number of non-zero channel taps should not exceed the cyclic prefix length (assuming perfect synchronization).
 Hence, we can safely assume that $L\ll W $ in practical scenarios and for most standards, such as IEEE 802.11n \cite{IEEE11n} or 3GPP-LTE \cite{3gpp36.211}.